10 Common Veterans Affairs Disability Claims

 • Migraine with less frequent attacks is rated at 0%.

 The term “prostrating” is very important in this regard because it signifies the severity or intensity of the migraine.
-The word shows that the migraine is so severe that the patient has to lie down.
+The word shows that the migraine is so severe that the patient must lie down.
 A medical peer review physician evaluating the condition would look for symptoms such as nausea, throbbing pain, dizziness, and sensitivity to sound and light recorded in the patient’s medical chart.

-1. Degenerative arthritis of the spine: The most common type in this category is osteoarthritis, also called degenerative joint disease.
+• Degenerative arthritis of the spine: The most common type in this category is osteoarthritis, also called degenerative joint disease.
 The patient’s medical records should show evidence of worn out/degenerative bone, swelling, and significant pain.
 Other symptoms include weakness, pain, and tingling in the arms and legs.
 Typically, this condition receives a rating between 0% and 50%.

 Medical Evidence Required to Support the VA Disability Claim